Your Night At The Opera

 Parking is $15.00 (cash only) for each performance.
 To save time, have the exact cash in hand as you approach the attendant.
 Accessible parking for persons with disabilities is available at the house right entrance.
 Find a map here.

 What if I’m late?

 Patrons are urged to arrive early – there is absolutely no late seating.
 Patrons arriving after the start of the performance will be asked to view as much as the first act via video monitors in the lobby.

-Nuts & Bolts is a discussion held one hour before the performance which will educate and inform you about the performance that night.
-The talk is held on the 2nd floor Mezzanine.
+Nuts & Bolts is an informative discussion held one hour before the performance.
+It is designed to give you some background information about the composer, plot, and history of the production you are about to see to help make your evening more enjoyable.
+The discussion is held on the 2nd floor Mezzanine.
 The doors open one hour before curtain.